0xADE1A1DE/CacheFX/Readme.md

 This will launch the graphical user interface for the cache editor, this utility can be used to create new, and modify existing cache configurations.

 ![screenshot](screenshots/xmlgui.png)

+## Acknowledgments
+This project has been supported by
+* An ARC Discovery Early Career Researcher Award (project number DE200101577)
+* An ARC Discovery Project (project number DP210102670)
+* The Blavatnik ICRC at Tel-Aviv University
+* Data61, CSIRO
+* a gift from Intel